Select your newsletters:

-The Department of Central Engineering and Plant Support (CEP) was busy in 2008 building up manpower, reviewing the baseline design, estimating resource requirements, etc. CEP is currently responsible for 31 Procurement Packages totaling some 900 MEuro across various plant support systems.
+The Department of Central Engineering & Plant Support (CEP) was busy in 2008 building up manpower, reviewing the baseline design, estimating resource requirements, etc. CEP is currently responsible for 31 procurement packages totaling some EUR 900 million across various plant support systems.

-Last December, the first kick-off meeting of the pilot Integrated Product Team (IPT) for the power supply was held with the participation of IO and DA experts.
+Last December, the first kick-off meeting of the pilot Integrated Product Team (IPT) for the power supply was held with the participation of ITER Organization and Domestic Agency experts.
 Key tasks were identified at the meeting and six task leaders were selected for their successful implementation.
 There will be a regular pilot IPT meeting every month and weekly task-level meetings to check the progress and facilitate collective problem solving.
-The relevant experts from both the ITER Organization and the Domestic Agencies (DAs) are focused on the success of the Electrical Power supply.
+The relevant experts from both the ITER Organization and the Domestic Agencies are focused on the success of the electrical power supply.
 Efforts will be concentrated on the areas of AC/DC converter technology, standardization of power distribution and the integrated power control system for the ITER magnets.
 Moreover, a dedicated expert group will soon be operational to review the baseline design of AC/DC converter under the framework of the IPT for the next six months.

 Field ripple along the outer edges of the plasma can produce potentially damaging hot spots to the first wall.
-This effect can be reduced by increasing the size or number of toroidal field coils (TF) or by installing ferromagnetic inserts between the plasma and the TF coils.
-Due to cost and space restraints the use of ferromagnetic steel plates looks like the most viable solution.
+This effect can be reduced by increasing the size or number of toroidal field coils or by installing ferromagnetic inserts between the plasma and the toroidal field coils.
+Due to cost and space restraints, the use of ferromagnetic steel plates looks like the most viable solution.
 Five different materials will be used in ITER: for the neutron shielding steel of types 304B4 and 304B7 has been chosen, and for the ferromagnetic inserts chromium stainless steel plates of type 430.

-The Indian Domestic Agency (DA) will fabricate and deliver more than 6000 shielding blocks for installation into the VV sectors in Korea and the EU, while some blocks will be delivered to ITER for installation in the field joints regions when the VV sectors are assembled at Cadarache.
+The Indian Domestic Agency will fabricate and deliver more than 6,000 shielding blocks for installation into the vacuum vessel sectors in Korea and Europe, while some blocks will be delivered to ITER for installation in the field joints regions when the vacuum vessel sectors are assembled at Cadarache.
 The weight of each neutron shielding plate can vary between 50 and 500 kg with an average size of 50 cm x 20 cm x 43 cm depending on its location.

-Take for instance Fabienne Kazarian, who just joined ITER as an Radio Frequency engineer with the CHD Department.
+Take for instance Fabienne Kazarian, who just joined ITER as a radio frequency engineer with the CHD Department.

-A brilliant student at Marseilles' École Nationale Supérieure de Physique (ENSPM) in the early 90s, she was still undecided about her future.
+A brilliant student at the École Nationale Supérieure de Physique (ENSPM, Marseille) in the early 1990s, she was still undecided about her future.
 One day, she had to do a presentation on a scientific subject for her English class.
 "I got at it two days before it was due.
 I was wondering what would be nice to present.
 I really had no idea..."
-By chance, her elder sister had visited CEA-Cadarache some time before and had brought home a brochure — in English — about fusion and the newly completed Tore Supra tokamak.
+By chance, her elder sister had visited CEA-Cadarache some time before and had brought home a brochure—in English—about fusion and the newly completed Tore Supra tokamak.
 "This was completely new to me and I was totally fascinated.
 What a great concept!
 A clean, safe and sustainable source of energy!
 And the machine looked fabulous, so big and so complex.
 The very positive impression I experienced that day decided my career."

-But how did one study fusion in Marseilles in the early 90s?
-"I inquired here and there, eventually called the people at Tore Supra who directed me to a little-known Master's in Plasma Physics.
-I worked on my thesis at Tore Supra — I was so impressed the first time I saw the machine!"
+But how did one study fusion in Marseille in the early 1990s?
+"I inquired here and there, eventually called the people at Tore Supra who directed me to a little-known Master's in plasma physics.
+I worked on my thesis at Tore Supra—I was so impressed the first time I saw the machine!"